Kreedzt/rwrs-another-page-v2/README.md

 ## Disclaimer

-This project is an independent work and is **not affiliated, associated, authorized, endorsed by, or in any way officially connected with the original "rwrs" project or its authors**.
+This project is an independent work and is **not affiliated, associated, authorized, endorsed by, or in any way officially connected with RWRS (Running with Rifles Stats) or its authors**.

-The only relation is that this project was **inspired by the idea of rwrs**, but it is written entirely from scratch and does not contain any code, documentation, or resources from the original repository.
+The only relation is that this project was **inspired by RWRS**, but it is written entirely from scratch and does not contain any code, documentation, or resources from the original repository.

-All data used by this project is obtained transparently and directly from the public API provided by the official RWR service.
+This project is a **frontend application** that displays data obtained from the official RWR API.
+All data displayed is sourced from and belongs to the official RWR service.
-This project:

-- Does not store, cache, modify, or permanently retain any external data.
-- Acts only as a live data viewer/relay querying the official API at request time.
-- Does not operate any independent backend database or persistent storage.
-- Does not claim ownership over the data provided by the official RWR API.

-All trademarks, service names, and project names mentioned belong to their respective owners.
-Their use here is purely for **identification and reference purposes**, and does not imply any form of partnership or endorsement.
+All trademarks, service marks, and project names mentioned belong to their respective owners.
+Their use here is purely for identification and reference purposes only, and does not imply any form of partnership or endorsement.

-Users should refer to the official RWR project and its documentation for authoritative information.

 ## License